Unicode: Scripts covered

 Many modern applications can render a substantial subset of the many scripts in Unicode, as demonstrated by this screenshot from the OpenOffice.org application.

-As of September 2025, a total of 172 scripts (alphabets, abugidas and syllabaries) are included in Unicode, covering most major writing systems in use today.
+As of September 2026, a total of 175 scripts (alphabets, abugidas and syllabaries) are included in Unicode, covering most major writing systems in use today.
 There are still scripts that are not yet encoded, particularly those mainly used in historical, liturgical, and academic contexts.
 Further additions of characters to the already encoded scripts, as well as symbols, in particular for mathematics and music also occur.

 Proposals for adding scripts

 The Unicode Roadmap Committee (Michael Everson, Rick McGowan, Ken Whistler, V.S.
 Umamaheswaran) maintain the list of scripts that are candidates or potential candidates for encoding and their tentative code block assignments on the Unicode Roadmap page of the Unicode Consortium website.
-For some scripts on the Roadmap, such as Jurchen and Khitan large script, encoding proposals have been made and they are working their way through the approval process.
+For some scripts on the Roadmap, such as Chisoi and Sirmauri script, encoding proposals have been made and they are working their way through the approval process.
 For other scripts, such as Numidian and Rongorongo, no proposal has yet been made, and they await agreement on character repertoire and other details from the user communities involved.

 Some modern invented scripts which have not yet been included in Unicode (e.g., Tengwar) or which do not qualify for inclusion in Unicode due to lack of real-world use (e.g., Klingon) are listed in the ConScript Unicode Registry, along with unofficial but widely used private use area code assignments.

 There is also a Medieval Unicode Font Initiative focused on special Latin medieval characters.
 Part of these proposals has been already included in Unicode.

 The Script Encoding Initiative (SEI), a project created by Deborah Anderson at the University of California, Berkeley, was founded in 2002 with the goal of funding proposals for scripts not yet encoded in the standard.
 Now run by Anushah Hossain, SEI has become a major source of proposed additions to the standard in recent years.
 Although SEI collaborates with the Unicode Consortium and the ISO/IEC 10646 standards process, it operates independently, supporting the technical, linguistic, and historical research needed to prepare formal proposals.
 SEI maintains a database of scripts that have yet to be encoded in the Unicode Standard on the project's website.